C+

 What Factors can Influence the Cost of Living in Grand Junction?

-Healthcare: Healthcare expenditures and insurance premium rates can vary significantly, contingent upon the particular city or state.
-Factors such as the accessibility of healthcare facilities, out-of-pocket expenses for doctor's appointments, dental care charges, prescription medication costs, and expenses related to specialized medical care can all have an impact on the overall cost of living.
-In Grand Junction, healthcare costs are 5% higher than the national average.
+Healthcare: Healthcare costs and insurance premiums can fluctuate greatly based on the city or state.
+Access to healthcare facilities, out-of-pocket expenses for doctor\’s visits, dentist costs, medication costs and specialized care costs can all impact the cost of living.
+In Grand Junction, the healthcare costs are 5.8% higher than the national average.

 Where is the Data From?